rhelsing/accord_documentation/transform_v2.md

 }
 ```

-**Ryan's Note on eval name `lookup`:** What does this mean? - I was thinking that this would be a modifier to run any of the above criterion against a field/value on the foriegn lookup row if present. - maybe this could be a column name modifier instead?

 **Joe says** I'd like to think more deeply about how to determine column names for columns generated through a lookup or through other means.
 The column name will be useful as a column name in the resulting output file, and elsewhere in the transformation definition.

-**Joe's additional note** I added `contains` as a possible `eval`.

 ### Perform Key: `convert`